dmitrieffalexey/friday/README.md

   access_key                  = "my_access_key"
   secret_key                  = "my_secret_key"
 ```
-Please be free to remove it.
+Please feel free to remove it.

 ### Possible Improvement (ToDo)
+In real live the `aws-kms-key` module should be moved to an other repository.

 I have just found that I can split bucket name to `bucket_name_prefix` and `bucket_name_suffix`
 Set `bucket_name_prefix = "crazy-berlin-weather-"` and  `bucket_name_suffix` as a list of suffixes `bucket_name_suffix = ["hourly", "daily", "weekly"]`.
 The list of lifecycle policies should be changed to `map of objects` where indexes are `bucket_name_suffix`.